OSC/Open-OnDemand/CONTRIBUTING.md

 ### Tips

-1. Contributions in a functional style (see "Functional Core, Imperative Shell") accompanied by unit tests are recommended.
+1. Contributions accompanied by unit tests are recommended.
 2. For Ruby code we add [yardoc](https://yardoc.org/) comments above all of our public interface methods as this is used to generate helpful documentation on http://www.rubydoc.info/.
 We do not yet have adopted a strong style guide for code in JavaScript and Python.
 3. With the PR for the change, add to the CHANGELOG a line under the "Unreleased" section specifying https://keepachangelog.com/en/1.0.0/.
 4. Follow best conventions with Ruby coding style.
 We haven't yet adopted a strict style guide, so unless you are using tabs or 4 spaces instead of 2 spaces you will probably not find an objection from us.